Get alerts of updates about «Social distance, quarantine and isolation»

 You have COVID-19 and are in home isolation

-People with confirmed COVID-19 must be isolated at home, in a healthcare institution or elsewhere.
+People with probable or confirmed COVID-19 must be isolated at home, in a healthcare institution or elsewhere.
 Home isolation applies for people with probable or confirmed COVID-19 but who do not need to be admitted to hospital.

 These apply for people in isolation: